-The fair value of the amount payable to the employees in respect of phantom stocks, which are settled in cash, is recognized as an expense with a corresponding increase in liabilities, over the period during which the employees become unconditionally entitled to payment.
-The liability is remeasured at each reporting date and at settlement date based on the fair value of the phantom stock options plan.
-Any changes in the liability are recognized in consolidated statement of profit and loss.
+The fair value of the amount payable to the employees in respect of phantom stock, which are settled in cash, is recognized as an expense with a corresponding increase in liabilities, over the period during which the employees become unconditionally entitled to payment.
+The liability is remeasured at each reporting date and at settlement date based on the fair value of the Phantom stock options plan.
+Any changes in the liability are recognized in statement of profit or loss.